sapols/JPL-CUSeniorProjects/README.md

 # CU Senior Projects — JPL Team

 ## M.A.R.S.
-The Martian Autonomous Routing System (M.A.R.S.) is a command-line utility that produces lists of coordinates describing possible routes for a rover to take from a start to a goal coordinate, navigating a provided elevation map, within the bounds of its physical capabilities.
+The Martian Autonomous Routing System (M.A.R.S.) is a command-line utility that produces lists of coordinates describing possible routes for a rover to take from a start to a goal coordinate, navigating a provided elevation map with various algorithms, within the bounds of its physical capabilities.
+Research was conducted to assess how useful the various algorithms are in guiding a rover.
+Our paper is stored in `docs/MARS Research Paper.pdf`.

 ## Members:
  - Ross Blassingame